MPH Alumni

 Maria Morgen, MPH, Class of 2022

-The MPH and Prevention & Intervention Science Graduate Certificate programs offered unique opportunities to learn from collections of expertise, including the network of professionals among my student colleagues.
-My engagement as a graduate project assistant during my MPH program led me to my current role as the project manager with Early Childhood Health Consultation (ECHC).
+The MPH and Prevention and Intervention Science Graduate Certificate programs offered unique opportunities to learn from collections of expertise, including from the network of professionals among my fellow students.
+My engagement as a graduate project assistant during my MPH program led me to my project manager and later assistant director roles post-graduation with the Early Childhood Health Consultation program (in partnership with the Wisconsin Department of Children and Families and housed at the University of Wisconsin–Madison School of Human Ecology).

 Connor Nikolay, MPH, MIPA, Class of 2022